The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

-An innovative solution was found by switching to a rocking chair design for the elevation structure, similar to those currently used for extremely large optical telescopes \citep[e.g. the Extremely Large Telescope, ELT;][]{Spyromilio2007, Tamai2014ELT}.
-Large openings in the center of the elevation wheel provide ample space for two Nasmyth platforms, which in turn support two large science instruments that remain stationary in elevation (see left upper panel of Fig.~\ref{fig:structure_gen}).
-Four smaller receivers are attached to the top of the elevation wheel structure and rotate together in elevation (discussed in detail in Sect.~\ref{sec:insts}).
-The design of the backup structure follows the so-called isostatic four-point support principle, which was introduced in the 1970s for the design of large radio reflectors \citep{BaarsKaercher2018}.
-The principle introduces homology into the design, avoids first-order astigmatism and coma, and reduces the relative gravitational deformations of the reflector by an order of magnitude.
-The proportions of the elevation wheel are adapted to the four points of the backup structure (see upper right and lower central panel of Fig.~\ref{fig:structure_gen}), which ensures isostatic decoupling between the backup structure and the elevation wheel \citep{KaercherBaars2014, BaarsKaercher2018}.
+The design of the telescope back-up structure (BUS) follows the so-called isostatic four-point design principle, introduced in the 1970s for the design of large radio reflectors \citep{BaarsKaercher2018}, for the interface with the main reflector BUS.
+The four-point principle ensures the isostatic decoupling between those two structural subsystems, introducing homology to the design, which in turn avoids first-order astigmatism and coma and reduces the relative gravitational deformations of the reflector by an order of magnitude.
+The proportions of the elevation wheel are adapted to the four points of the BUS (see upper right and lower central panel of Fig.~\ref{fig:structure_gen}), which ensures isostatic decoupling between the BUS and the elevation wheel \citep{KaercherBaars2014, BaarsKaercher2018}.

+Throughout the design process, we chose to rely as much as possible on industry-standard, cost-effective materials such as steel and aluminum for the large scale structures, and to use materials with optimized mechanical properties such as carbon fiber reinforced plastics (CFRP) only when compensation by a metrology system is not possible or practical.
+Exceptions to this include the primary reflector panel segments and the secondary reflector, which both require the use of CFRP to reduce thermal deformations and weight \citep[see][]{Reichert2024}.